 The Apple EarPods have a simple and sleek design reminiscent of most Apple products.
 The smooth finish and elegant form factor gives them a premium appeal to match their price.
 Furthermore, the understated and minimal aesthetic will work for some.
-They won't stand out in a crowd, despite their bright white color scheme, as they look like regular earbuds once in your ears.
-Unlike the AirPods which look a bit awkward without the cables.
+They won't stand out in a crowd, despite their bright white color scheme, as they look like regular earbuds once in your ears; Unlike the AirPods which look a bit awkward without the cables.

 The AppleEarPods, like the AirPods, have a one-size-fits-all design that's quite comfortable provided you can achieve a good fit.
 They're super lightweight, and the smooth finish and form factor of the earbuds makes them barely noticeable once in your ears.
 You can wear them for hours and not feel the fatigue or soreness that some other earbuds induce.

 The Apple EarPod's control scheme is straightforward and efficient.
-They provide the essential functions; Track skipping, call/music, and volume controls.
+They provide the essential functions: track skipping, call/music, and volume controls.
 The buttons deliver a satisfying click when pressed, they're easy to use and sufficiently well-spaced out, to not cause any missed inputs.

 These are very portable headphones.
-They're lightweight, and like most in-ear/earbuds they have a small footprint, which means they will easily fit into almost any pocket or bag.
+They're lightweight, and like most in-ear/earbuds, they have a small footprint, which means they will easily fit into almost any pocket or bag.
 They additionally come with a pretty good case that's also quite portable.

 The Apple Earpods with a transparent hard case that feels dense enough to protect the headphones from minor falls, scratches and water damage.
 However, the hard plastic used for the case is a bit more susceptible to cracking under moderate physical stress, unlike some of the other hard cases we have reviewed.

-The AppleEar Pods have an open fit that lets in as much ambient noise as an open-back over-ear headphone.
+The Apple EarPods have an open fit that lets in as much ambient noise as an open-back over-ear headphone.
 They're not the ideal earbuds to use in loud, noisy environments and you may struggle to hear what's playing through the headphones when traveling or commuting via public transit.
-However, the lack of isolation does let you monitor your surroundings for traffic, and due to their small size, the leakage level is barely audible to the people around you except at high volumes.
+However, the lack of isolation does let you monitor your surroundings for traffic.
+Also, due to their small size, the leakage level is barely audible to the people around you except at high volumes.